Posted on

 Make media mobile-friendly

-For other media like videos or GIFs, also provide multiple size options.
 Videos should have MP4 sources in different resolutions.
 GIFs and iframes (like YouTube embeds) should have width constraints that resize to fit any screen.

 Size font in ems, not pixels

-To make your email design mobile-friendly, you’ll want to size font in ems instead of pixels.
+To make your email design mobile-friendly, you’ll want to size the font in ems instead of pixels.
 Pixels are fixed units, so if someone has their browser zoomed in, the text can become distorted.
 Ems, on the other hand, are relative units that scale with the user’s settings.

 Use a responsive email framework

 A responsive email framework has pre-built components that automatically resize for any screen width.
-Some popular options are MJML, Foundation for Emails, and Ink.
+Some popular options are MJML, Foundation for Emails and Ink.
 These frameworks use ems for sizing, so you don’t have to worry about doing the conversion yourself.

 If not using a framework, convert pixels to ems